troglobit/troglobit.github.io/content/howtos/multicast.md

 The single most common problem with routing multicast that everybody runs into is the TTL.

-The TTL is the the *Time To Live* field in the IP header of a frame.
+The TTL is the *Time To Live* field in the IP header of a frame.

     $ tcpdump -i lo -vvv icmp
     tcpdump: listening on lo, link-type EN10MB (Ethernet), capture size 262144 bytes